-LegalZoom can draft a legal document, analyze the case and determine the outcome.
-They have already made their name in the legal industry and are likely to displace a number of people working in such processes.
+LegalZoom can draft a legal document, analyze the case, and determine the outcome.
+They have already made their name in the legal industry and are likely to displace several people working in such processes.
 It requires millions of records to be scrapped from county courthouses and cases analyzed (both past and present) to deliver such insights.

 AI is inevitable and it will take some jobs, but there’s no need to panic.
-As you can see, most of the above jobs have enough scope for automation and remember STEM jobs are always going to be in demand.
+As you can see, most of the above jobs have enough scope for Artificial Intelligence, and remember STEM jobs are always going to be in demand.